 Of course, we have faced some technical issues as well.
 We had just started photography a bit more seriously and we were not so experienced.

-Fortunately, the biggest and most hilarious hitch was realizing the effect of the polarizer filter when using a wide angle lens.
+Fortunately, the biggest and most hilarious hitch was realizing the effect of the polarizer filter when using a wide-angle lens.
 As you might already know, the impact is the strongest when your camera is perpendicular to the sunlight.
-Consequently, due to the really wide angle what the lens comprise, this angle is changing on the sides of the image.
+Consequently, due to the really wide angle what the lens comprises, this angle is changing on the sides of the image.
 Then, we didn’t know what causes the problem and we were being challenged for a while to find the reason 🙂

 Last few words

-Have a nice time and if you have any questions or feedbacks, let me know in a comment below or drop me an email here.
+Have a nice time and if you have any questions or feedback, let me know in a comment below or drop me an email here.